 - In The Ninth Gate the main character is tasked with determining which of three versions of a Tome of Eldritch Lore is authentic, i.e. capable of summoning the devil, as it's widely believed at least one is a forgery.
 It turns out the 'correct' material is divided equally among all three books.

 - In Lara Croft: Tomb Raider, Lara Croft must find the two halves and one fleck-sized fragment of the All-Seeing Eye/triangle of light which will allow the user to time travel so that she may reunite with her dead father.

 - Josh Kirby Time Warrior had a disassembled superweapon that could destroy all of creation when assembled.
 Technically it was the disassembled countermeasure to the superweapon that could destroy all creation but that's revealed at the end.

 - The Staff of Jericho in R.I.P.D. was destroyed in 1500 BC.
 In the present, the deados are collecting the pieces to reassemble it and bring the dead back to Earth.

-- The Marvel Cinematic Universe is heading in this route with the Infinity Stones, which are needed to form the Infinity Gauntlet.
+- The Marvel Cinematic Universe is heading in this route with the Infinity Stones, which are needed to complete the Infinity Gauntlet.